-In 2017, the Fund assessed its financial condition and decided it has excess financial reserves that it would return to the member districts through a dividend distribution.
-The District received a dividend of approximately \$116,000.
-The District also received a refund for previously overpaid premiums of approximately \$63,000.
-Payments by the District charged to workers' compensation expense are recorded at net of these two receipts.
+In 2018, the Fund assessed its financial condition and decided it has excess financial reserves that it would return to the member districts through a dividend distribution.
+The District received a dividend of approximately \$102,000 and \$116,000 for the years ending June 30, 2018 and 2017, respectively.
+Payments by the District charged to workers' compensation expense are recorded at net.

 Litigation - The District may from time to time be involved in litigation and regulatory investigations which arise in the normal course of doing business.
-After consultation with legal counsel, management estimates that matters existing as of June 30, 2017, will be resolved without material adverse effect on the District's future financial position, results from operations, or cash flows.
+After consultation with legal counsel, management estimates that matters existing as of June 30, 2018, will be resolved without material adverse effect on the District's future financial position, results from operations, or cash flows.